lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### 4. What are differences between ideal-maximum-security-systems on the one hand and on the other hand sufficiently-secure, realistically-accessible, and realistically-feasible/practical-to-implement, systems? (e.g. a perfect system vs. a good system, as in "not letting the perfect be the enemy of the good")

+## Questions For Clarification
 To clarify goals and questions, below are two lists of questions.
 Below is a list of questions that we ARE attempting to answer with this project, and below is another list of questions that we are NOT attempting to answer or resolve with this project.
 This clarification should help with focus, so that questions we are NOT asking do not become confused with questions that we are asking.

-## Questions to answer and focus on include the following:
+### Questions to answer and focus on include the following:
 1. Is secure over-a-network(online) voting possible?
 (Here 'secure' is defined as being 'as secure as a non-networked paper voting system.')
 2. Is it possible for a voter to securely receive a ballot from a Vote-Office over-a-network(online)?
 3. Is it possible for a voter to submit a ballot securely over-a-network(online)?
 4. Is it possible for a voting-office to securely receive a completed ballot from the voter over-a-network(online)? [including: verifying what ballot was used, verifying who submitted the ballot, checking for over errors in filling out the ballot]
 5. Is a voting system practical and realistic to implement?
 6. What is the best way, or what are the best ways, of concretely defining "over-a-network(online)"?

 ## Questions that we are NOT attempting to answer and that we are NOT focusing on in this project include the following:
 1. NOT: Can online voting be an absolutely effortless and perfectly ecstatic experience?